syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 To see how this works, click on the `Code editor` tab and navigate to the file `.example-namespace.yaml`

-Then edit that file to configure a new namespace in Kubernetes by pasting the following code into the file:
+Define a new namespace in Kubernetes by pasting the following code into the file:

 ```
 ---